Ab Exercises: Crush your core

 Heel touchers, tuck crunches, leg holds, wide mountain climbers, pushups with tuck-in, tic-tocs

-Like I said, I’m about done with normal crunches for a very long time.
+As I said, I’m about done with normal crunches for a very long time.
 This is an alternative to the normal crunch.
 Lay on the floor, set up like a normal crunch, but contract your abs so your thighs are perpendicular to the floor with your knees at a 90 angle (so calves will be parallel to the floor).
 From there, perform a crunch (make sure to get your shoulder blades off the floor each time).

 Maybe the easiest exercise to explain on this list.
 You basically lay on your back, place your hands under your glutes for added support, and lift your feet 2-4 inches off of the ground and hold that for a predetermined amount of time.
 To make it harder remove your hands and place them at your sides!
-Trust me, after about 30 seconds of holding this position you will definitely feel the burn!
+Trust me, after about 30 seconds of holding this position, you will definitely feel the burn!

 Wide Mountain Climbers:

 Some of you may already be doing mountain climbers and if you do…you know that they suck…but in an incredibly effective way!
 With your body weight on your hands and feet, get to a rhythm of bringing each knee up towards your chest.
 You want to do this at a fast pace and get into a good heart-pounding rhythm.
-Here’s the twist; bring your feet out wider then your shoulders to add some variation to the exercise!
+Here’s the twist; bring your feet out wider than your shoulders to add some variation to the exercise!

 Pushup with Knee Tuck-In:

 Here’s a variation of a plank that also helps us build upper body strength.
-Perform a normal pushup (keep your body flat and hands about shoulder width apart).
+Perform a normal pushup (keep your body flat and hands about shoulder-width apart).
 After the pushup bring each knee (one at a time) up towards your chest in a slow, controlled fashion.
 During this tuck-in, you will be holding a plank in the pushup position.
 This move is great for strengthening both the core and the upper body!

 This is a killer exercise that I learned from Trainer Ashley Swoboda at the previous gym I worked at and I’m glad I did!

-For this exercise we are going to elaborate again on the plank.
+For this exercise, we are going to elaborate again on the plank.
 Set up like you are going to do a plank: with your body weight on your elbows/forearms and toes.
 But this time spread your feet 3-4 feet apart.
 Hold the plank position while working your feet back and forth between each other.
-Lift your right foot off the ground move it over and touch the left foot, then return it to it’s starting position.
+Lift your right foot off the ground move it over and touch the left foot, then return it to its starting position.
 Then do the same with the left foot.
 You will get in a rhythm like a clock pendulum…tic-toc…back and forth…tic-toc!

-For this workout there isn’t a specified amount of reps to do.
+For this workout, there isn’t a specified amount of reps to do.
 Instead perform these ab exercises for 3 sets, doing each exercise for 30 seconds performing as many reps as possible with PROPER form for each of the ab exercises.